ding2/ding2/themes/ddbasic/README.md

 ```

-See the [news.scss (temp link)](https://github.com/b14/ding2/blob/ddbasic/themes/ddbasic/sass/components/node/news.scss) for a complete example styling of an entity.
+See the [news.scss](https://github.com/ding2/ding2/tree/master/themes/ddbasic/sass/components/node/news.scss) for a complete example styling of an entity.

 ## Theme development